The Christine Keeler Story: Production

 The film was shot in Denmark over six weeks.

-Photo

-To promote the film, photographer Lewis Morley took a photo of Keeler sitting on a chair on the first floor of Peter Cook's Establishment Club, with implied nudity.
-Though the film was never released, the photo was published in the Sunday Mirror and has since become very famous.
+To promote the film, photographer Lewis Morley photographed Keeler sitting on a chair on the first floor of Peter Cook's Establishment Club, with implied nudity.
+Though the film was never released in the UK, the photo was published in the Sunday Mirror and has since become well-known.

 Release

 The film was twice rejected by the British Board of Film Censors (BBFC) in 1963 and 1969, and the second time was also rejected by the Greater London Council.
 It was never released in the UK, banned in New Zealand, and shown in Australia only after being edited.
 These factors, combined with the BBFC rejection, substantially limited its exposure and profitability.